 St. Genevieve, Missouri, June 2016

-We wished to do a ferry ride across the Mississippi, however the ferry was in dock for maintenance and repair.
+We wished to do a ferry ride across the Mississippi.
+Unfortunately the ferry was in dock for maintenance and repair.

 On our way through Arkansas, we followed the Interstate 40 and then the 30.
 We kept the road atlas nearby - just in case our humans should get lost.